yiisoft/yii2/docs/guide/runtime-logging.md

 You may customize this format by configuring the [[yii\log\Target::prefix]] property which takes a PHP callable returning a customized message prefix.
-For example, the following code configures a log target to prefix each log message with the current user ID (IP address and Session ID are removed for privacy reason).
+For example, the following code configures a log target to prefix each log message with the current user ID (IP address and Session ID are removed for privacy reasons).

 ```php
 [